dddrrreee/cs140e-win19/labs/lab9-threads/README.md

   4. `rpi_thread_start()`: starts the threading system.

+Given that you have context-switching, the main tricky thing is figuring out how to setup a thread for the first time so that when you run context switching on it, the right thing will happen (i.e., it will invoke to `code(arg)`).
+The standard way to do this is by manually storing values onto the thread's stack (sometimes called "brain-surgery") so that when its state is loaded via `rpi_cswitch` control will jump to a trampoline routine (written in assembly) with `code` with `arg` in known registers The trampoline will then branch-and-link to the code with `arg` in `r0`.
+We use a trampoline so that if `code` returns, we can then call `rpi_thread_exit()`.

-Unfortunately, a single bug can lead to your code jumping off into hyperspace.
+While all this is exciting, a major sad is that a single bug can lead to your code jumping off into hyperspace.
+This is hard to debug.
 So before you write a bunch of code:

   1. Try to make it into small, simple, testable pieces.

   2. Print all sorts of stuff so you can sanity check!  (e.g., the value of the stack pointer, the value of the register you just loaded).
   Don't be afraid to call C code from assembly to do so.